egulser/Replication-package-for-JP-paper/README.md

 fig: Contains outputs created by the programs.

 do: Contains the program deriving task measures from O*NET data.
-(Adopted from the replication file of Acemoglu and Author (2011))
+(Adopted from the replication file of Acemoglu and Author (2011) available: https://economics.mit.edu/people/faculty/daron-acemoglu/data-archive)